Matt-Conrad/CXR_View_Classification/README.md

  - Use C++ for the algorithm to speed up the processing
  - Add executables for other OSs
  - Make it so that nomkl only installs if you have AMD processor
- - Convert the Git submodules to Python packages
  - Use pytest for unit testing
  - Find a way to remove pre-installed Postgres dependency
  - Make image set source URL more visible to user